Tests and diagnosisBy Mayo Clinic staff

 - Imaging tests.
 Imaging tests allow your doctor to visualize a kidney tumor or abnormality.
 Imaging tests might include ultrasound, computerized tomography (CT) or magnetic resonance imaging (MRI).

 - Removing a sample of kidney tissue (biopsy).
-In very selected cases, your doctor may recommend a procedure to remove a small sample of cells (biopsy) from a suspicious area of your kidney.
-Because surgery is usually the first line treatment for kidney cancer and a kidney biopsy carries the risk of a "false-negative," doctors usually forgo kidney biopsy.
-Kidney biopsy is typically reserved for cases that are most likely to be noncancerous or for people who can't undergo an operation.
+In certain cases, your doctor may recommend a procedure to remove a small sample of cells (biopsy) from a suspicious area of your kidney.
+The sample is tested in a lab to look for signs of cancer.

 Kidney cancer staging